Andre-Williams22/Andre-Williams22/README.md

 # :smiley: More About Me
-- 🔭 I’m currently a Data Scientist in silicon valley
-- 🌱 I'm currently an Machine Learning Quality Engineer at Apple.
+- 🔭 I’m a Sr. Machine Learning Engineer
-- ⚡ Fun fact: I love writing, making complex ideas simple for everyone.
+- 🌱 My interests are in: Technical AI Safety and LLM Evals

 # Technical Articles
 - [Decision Trees](https://medium.com/analytics-vidhya/to-tree-or-not-to-tree-that-is-the-decision-90ae1a9114c2)